o3de/o3de.org/content/docs/atom-guide/look-dev/tools/atom-tools-common-features.md

 | About... | | Opens the about dialog with information about the tool. |

 ## Settings
-Tools can be customized and configured through the settings registry.
-The settings dialog in each tool provides access to several common and application specific settings.
-Values for all modified settings will be saved between sessions.
+Customize and configure tools through the [settings registry](https://www.o3de.org/docs/user-guide/settings/).
+The settings dialog in each tool provides access to several common and application-specific settings.
+Values for all modified settings save between sessions.

 ![Settings Dialog](/images/atom-guide/tools/settings-dialog.png)